Rojhat802/Amazon_Project_UI_Iconsistency/se04-main-master/README.md

 # Inconsistency checker

+This project was taken with another 4 of my friends working with developers at amazon to tackle a big problem, UI inconsistency.

 Inconsistency checker is a Chrome extension for finding UI inconsistencies on webpages.

 Users can create, edit, download and upload templates, which are sets of CSS properties that define consistent elements.